namitapatil24/NamitaPatil-Profile/README.md

 Hi there!
-I’m Namita, a Mechanical Engineer specialised in **Aerospace Dynamics** and **Computational Fluid Dynamics (CFD)** with 4+ years of experience in multiphase flow analysis and complex CFD/CAE simulations.
-I hold an MSc in Aerospace Dynamics from Cranfield University, where I focused on **transonic aerodynamic design** and **validation of CFD results with wind tunnel data**.
+I’m Namita, a Mechanical Engineer specialised in **Aerospace Dynamics** and **Computational Fluid Dynamics (CFD)** with 4+ years of experience in complex flow analysis and CFD/CAE simulations.
+I hold an MSc in Aerospace Dynamics from Cranfield University, where I focused on **aerodynamic design** and **validation of CFD results with wind tunnel data**.

 - 🌐 Based in the UK, originally from India.
 - 🌟 Actively seeking roles in **external aerodynamics** and **CFD applications**.